SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 - **Research Collaborations**: Partnerships with universities will incorporate the latest AI and blockchain innovations.
 - **Joint Projects**: Opportunities to co-develop novel models or applications will drive advancement.
 - **Educational Access**: Students and researchers will use the platform for experimentation, nurturing future talent.

 ## 7. Business Model

-Vespucc.ai’s business model revolves around a **native Cardano token** that powers the platform’s economy.
+Vespucc.ai’s business model revolves around a **native Solana token** that powers the platform’s economy.
 This token is the backbone of all interactions, enabling access to AI agents, incentivizing participation, and aligning the interests of stakeholders.
 By incorporating a deflationary mechanism, governance features, and a tiered pricing structure, Vespucc.ai ensures long-term sustainability and growth.
 This chapter explores the token economy, token utility and mechanics, revenue streams, and pricing strategy in detail.

 ---

 ### 7.1 Token Economy

-At the core of Vespucc.ai’s ecosystem lies its **native Cardano token**, designed to serve as the primary medium of exchange while fostering a self-sustaining economic model.
+At the core of Vespucc.ai’s ecosystem lies its **native Solana token**, designed to serve as the primary medium of exchange while fostering a self-sustaining economic model.
 The token economy is built on the following key principles:

 - **Utility Token**: The token is essential for accessing and utilizing AI agents on the platform.
 Users must hold or spend tokens to engage with these services, directly tying token demand to platform activity.
 - **Deflationary Mechanism**: A portion of tokens used for AI services is permanently burned (removed from circulation).
 This reduces the total supply over time, introducing scarcity that can enhance token value as usage grows.